emiliosheinz/gostack-react-native-starred/README.md

 # :star2: gostack-react-native-starred
 That is a React Native app that you can search for a user from github and look for his starred repositories.
+It have already implemented push notifications with OneSignal lib and is deploied in app center.

 # :iphone: Preview
 ![](starred-preview.gif)